 While we cannot guarantee that we will get your product licensed, we DO guarantee that decision makers of at least three leading consumer product companies in the applicable category will review all 3-star concepts.
 AON Invent will absorb all additional and ongoing costs of protecting and marketing your invention, and pay you 49% of the gross income received from royalties.

 That’s all there is!
 The most you will pay AON Invent is $3,249.

-Get started with Step One today!
+Get started with Step 1 today!
+It’s totally FREE!